AminaAzzmouri/skillfolio-backend/README.md

 - Group fields in detail forms (Basic Info, Guided Fields, Links)
 - Add inline previews for related certificates/projects

+# Goals: Introduce a computed or persisted **status field** (e.g., on_track, achieved, expired).
+   * Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
+   * Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.
+   This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.

 ---

 ## 📌 API Quick Reference: